Nazrax/fvtt-combat-range-overlay/README.md

 Systems: My table plays Pathfinder 2E, and that's all I've tested it with.
-It turns out that every system stores its token/actor move speeds in a different spot, so out of the box speed autodetection will only work with Pathfinder 1, Pathfinder 2E, DND3.5, and DND5E.
+It turns out that every system stores its token/actor move speeds in a different spot, so out of the box speed autodetection will only work with Pathfinder 2E but may work with Pathfinder 1E, DND3.5, and DND5E.
 If you're playing with a different system, you'll need to do some [extra configuration](#advanced-setting-the-speed-attribute-path).
 Also, I believe other systems treat diagonals differently, so there's a (GM-only) setting telling the module how to count